oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 The thing we have called the arena is only the consecutive memory that we have allocated and the freelist pointer has been treated as a global variable.
 What if we say that an arena is a data structure that holds: a memory segment divided into blocks and a freelist pointer.
-Each block now needs to have identier of the arena to whom it belongs.
+Each block now needs to have identifier of the arena to whom it belongs.
 We could encode things in as few bits as possible but we now focus on how to make things work.
 Add another field to the header which is a pointer to an arena structure.
 This means that when we free a block we know which